KikiZC/Desktoper/README.md

 5. Teď stačí akorát zapnout soubor Desktoper.py a můžete mněnit plochy.

 # Desktoper EN
-A program in Python that solves the problem of virtual desktops from Microsoft where it is not possible to have other icons on other desktops.
+A program that solves the problem of virtual desktops from Microsoft where it is not possible to have other icons on other desktops.

 # How to set up
 1. Create folders and name them something (there are some suggestions in the Plochy.dsk file).